1. What is the Syracuse Say Yes to Education Tuition Scholarship?

 - Enroll full-time at a Say Yes Higher Education Partner College within one year of high school graduation.
 Students with a documented 504 Plan and IEP status: Contact the Say Yes Syracuse office for further information regarding eligibility and requirements.

-- Apply and remain eligible for financial aid each year.
+- Apply and remain eligible for financial aid (FAFSA & TAP) each year.

 3. How is the Syracuse Say Yes Tuition scholarship calculated?

 4. How does a student qualify for the Say Yes Tuition Scholarship?

 All students who meet the eligibility criteria stated above automatically qualify; however, they must complete the Say Yes Student Certification Form to be eligible for an award.
 Students must also keep Say Yes Syracuse informed of any address, email, or phone number changes.
 This will ensure that the student will receive regular information regarding the program.